aaronblondeau/aaronblondeau_com/posts/may_2025/pocketbase_firebase_stuido.md

 ![Screenshot showing output of "go version" which indicates go version is 1.21](/assets/images/firebase_studio_pocketbase_2.jpg)

-To get a newer version of Go, open up .idx/dev.nix for these images - nice!), and update the channel to "stable-24.11":
+To get a newer version of Go, open up .idx/dev.nix and update the channel to "stable-24.11":

 ```
 channel = "stable-24.11";
 ```

-I love that they are using [NixOS](https://nixos.org/) for these environments as it will make them very customizable.*
+*I love that they are using [NixOS](https://nixos.org/) for these environments as it will make them very customizable.*

 You should be prompted to rebuild the environment once you save this change.